SulthanAbiyyu/regext/README.md

 ## Usage

-There are 3 special token to identify the prompts:
+There are 3 special tokens to identify the prompts:

 1. `[DESC]` for description of the regex task
 2. `[EXAM]` for the input string example